Episode 329 - Buying Time

 This made the contenders for the throne even more dependent on Byzantine aid, at least for now.

-Mehmet would spend the rest of his reign trying to reassert authority in Anatolia, having finally secured the Balkans, giving the Romans much needed time to work on their other two goals.
+Mehmet would spend the rest of his reign trying to reassert authority in Anatolia, having finally secured the Balkans, giving the Romans much-needed time to work on their other two goals.

-His nephew John VII conveniently passed away from natural causes in 1408, with no surviving son.
+Goal number two was to ensure the succession of Manuel's family.
+His nephew, John VII, conveniently passed away from natural causes in 1408 with no surviving son.

-The emperor's much loved brother, Theodore, died around this time too, and so Manuel sailed first to the Peloponnese and then to Thessaloniki to install his young sons in power.
+The emperor's much-loved brother Theodore died around this time too, and so Manuel sailed first to the Peloponnese and then to Thessaloniki to install his young sons in power.

+Eleven-year-old Theodoros took charge of Greece and eight-year-old Andronicus went to the Empire's second city.
 Obviously Manuel's ministers would actually rule until the boys came of age.

 This had become the Palaeologan system of government.